aiplan4eu/up-spiderplan/README.md

 ## Version History

+### 0.6.4 Added Docker Overhead to Result Object

+- Measuring docker overhead for AIPlan4EU evaluation
+- Moving measurement of internal engine time

+### 0.6.3 Fixed non-existing folder bug

+- The gRPC server is now stopped from withing the correct folder if build_docker is set to false.
+- Added a verbose option

 ### 0.6.2 run_docker option used again

 - Removed issue where the run_rocker option was ignored for testing purposes